Vocal cord paralysis

 Treatments and drugs

 Treatment of vocal cord paralysis depends on the cause, the severity of symptoms and the time from the onset of symptoms.
-Treatment may include voice therapy, surgery or both.
+Treatment may include voice therapy, bulk injections, surgery or a combination of treatments.
 In some instances, you may get better without surgical treatment.
-For this reason, your doctor may delay surgery for six months to a year from the beginning of your vocal cord paralysis.
-During this waiting period, your doctor may suggest voice therapy to help keep you from using your voice improperly while the nerves heal.
+For this reason, your doctor may delay permanent surgery for six months to a year from the beginning of your vocal cord paralysis.
+Bulk injections using collagen-like substances are often done within the first month of voice loss, however.
+During the waiting period for surgery, your doctor may suggest voice therapy to help keep you from using your voice improperly while the nerves heal.

 Coping and support